Performance Scholarship Competition

 GENERAL INFORMATION FOR 2021

 - Due to Covid 19, the 2021 Performance Scholarship Competition will be held online.
-All disciplines will be required to record their performances and upload them to YouTube.
+All disciplines will be required to RECORD THEIR PERFORMANCES (General Recording How to) and upload them to YouTube.
 The YouTube link must be received by the convener by Monday, January 18th, 2021.
 Adjudications will take place during the week of January 25th, 2021

 - Due to Covid 19, there will not be a live Gala concert in 2021.
 Competition winners in all disciplines will be contacted by phone.
 A YouTube Concert Premiere of all winning performances will be prepared and released at a later date.